Don’t Get Caught Sleeping: Resolve PCB Power Distribution Problems

 The main concern with analysis is managing knowledge requirements and expectations: after all, tools within your PCB design software are there to decrease the amount of information you have to be able to pull from your head at a moment’s notice, and speed up your layout and design process.
 So while data and reports from a complicated simulation system may provide a plethora of information, having all of that information can be just as much of a burden as a boon to you as the data is more than what will be realistically applicable to you in laying out your board.

 The Solution to Design Problems

-As a PCB I found that what designers need is a analysis system that works within their existing CAD tools that can be easily accessed.
+As a PCB I found that what designers need is an analysis system that works within their existing CAD tools that can be easily accessed.
 The analysis system needs to be intuitive and user-friendly so that they become a natural extension of the design process.
-In this way you can quickly verify that the design is laid out in the best way possible for the distribution of their power and ground nets without any penalty to the using them.
+In this way, you can quickly verify that the design is laid out in the best way possible for the distribution of their power and ground nets without any penalty for using them.

 Whether you’re looking for a good spot to nap, or to design a good power distribution network for your PCB, you owe it to yourself to have a good network of tools to check qualities for you.
 Your PCB design software is the tool for your design, and with Altium Designer®’s tool you can find and resolve issues during layout instead of after the board has been manufactured.